 Mark earned a BS in Accounting from Canisius College.

-Mark was named one to the Top 100 Most Influential People in Accounting by Accounting Today in 2008, 2009 and 2010.
+Mark has been named one to the Top 100 Most Influential People in Accounting by Accounting Today annually from 2008-2013.